List of Christian denominations: Anglican

-Anglicanism or Episcopalianism has referred to itself as the via media between Roman Catholicism and Protestantism.
+Anglicanism or Episcopalianism has referred to itself as the via media between Lutheranism and Reformed Christianity, as well as between Roman Catholicism and Protestantism.
 The majority of Anglicans consider themselves part of the one, holy, catholic and apostolic Church within the Anglican Communion.
 Anglicans or Episcopalians also self-identify as both Catholic and Reformed.
 Although the use of the term "Protestant" to refer to Anglicans was once common, it is controversial today, with some rejecting the label and others accepting it.
-Anglicans numbered over 85 million in 2018.
+Anglicans uniting in the Anglican Communion numbered over 85 million in 2018.
+Tabulating each Anglican Communion-member, it grew to more than 94,613,000 members as of 2025, excluding the United churches, remaining the third-largest Christian communion.